Family estrangement: Culture

+Cultural attitudes influence the frequency of estrangement, with the United States experiencing about twice as many parent-child estrangements compared to Israel, Germany, England and Spain.

 The emphasis on the individual over a collective family unit is regarded as contributing to estrangement, as well as a rationale for estrangement.
-In individualistic cultures, the estranger typically justifies the estrangement in relation to emotional, physical or sexual abuse.
+In individualistic cultures, the estranger may attribute the causes of estrangement to emotional, physical or sexual abuse.
+Some have pointed to recent political and cultural changes, for example an "enormous expansion in behaviors described as harmful, traumatizing or abusive" that occurred within a very short time frame, i.e., within a single generation.
 Other estrangers may see a lack of emotional support or clash of values as the justification, or may blame the other person for their own unhappiness.

+Estrangement is an isolating experience in ways that extend past the severed familial bond.
+Social science studies have found that neither estranged parents nor their adult offspring often discuss their estrangement socially, due to social stigma and frequent backlash.

-Estrangers who have suffered abuse often receive emotional support/validation as it can be easier for them to articulate and get others to understand their experience.
-For some victims of psychological or emotional abuse the damage has been done over a long period of time by a characteristic pattern of subtle deniable abuse.
+For some victims of psychological or emotional abuse, the damage has been done over a long period of time by a characteristic pattern of subtle and deniable abuse.
 For these people, validation may never appear in any meaningful form unless it is professional help.
 The estranged may also become less socially accepted because of lowered self-regulation, a reaction to the social rejection.

 Contributing causes

-Although working through stressful issues with communication, consideration and compassion can be a healthy coping mechanism, the effort can be demanding.
+Estrangement may result from the involvement or interference of a third party.

 Value or identity conflict

-A family member's sexual orientation, choice of spouse, gender identity, disability, religion or lack thereof may cause the estranged party to feel judged, unloved, or unaccepted causing them to initiate the estrangement or may cause the parents to disown their child.
+A family member's sexual orientation, choice of spouse, gender identity, politics, disability, religion or lack thereof may cause the estranged party to feel judged, unloved, or unaccepted causing them to initiate the estrangement or may cause the parents to disown their child.
 Life choices regarding education, profession, and geography are other potentially emotionally charged topics that reflect social values.

-Working through feelings to reach an understanding that accommodates the individual within the family unit challenges each individual's sense of identity as part of a society.
-When one or more family members rank their expectations and emotions as more important than those of another family member, then the conversation becomes a zero-sum game.
-This is known as a social trap in social psychology, a situation where the long-term consequences of decisions result in a cumulative loss to all parties.
-In these instances, estrangement is more likely than accommodation.